 Read what others who have read it have to say: Click Here.

-Website page, “Roadside Assisting by Law Enforcement Officers“, highlights my effort to empower law enforcement officers, especially in light of increasing, ominous distrust of police arising from recent ugly incidents in cities like Ferguson, Baltimore, Dallas, Kansas City, Baton Rouge, Charlotte, and Tulsa – to perform simple, safe, quick low-risk assists (only tire changes and bringing gas to a vehicle out of fuel – and only when operational priorities allow) for members of communities they serve and protect – with the agenda to win hearts and minds in these communities; also to enhance officer morale via positive therapeutic effects of performing roadside assists.
+Website page, “Roadside Assisting by Law Enforcement Officers“, empowers law enforcement officers, especially in light of increasing, ominous distrust of police arising from recent ugly incidents in cities like Ferguson, Baltimore, Dallas, Kansas City, Baton Rouge, Charlotte, Tulsa, and Minneapolis – to perform safe, simple, quick low-risk assists (only tire changes and bringing gas to a vehicle out of fuel – and only when operational priorities allow) for members of communities they serve and protect – with the agenda to win hearts and minds in these communities; also to enhance officer morale via positive therapeutic effects of performing roadside assists.
 Available on that page is a free 50-minute training video I produced which summarizes the book and provides several pro-active measures police can use.

 With onset of widespread snow and ice in January, 2016, I prepared a 2-page listing of “Winter Driving Tips” which just could be an outline for a chapter in the future.
 Click to see attachment: Winter Driving Tips